BacLuc/bacluc_example_basic_table_package/README.md

 You can define your own EntityView.
 To do that, create a class which extends AbstractFormView in src/EntityViews and implement the method getFormView($form, $clientSideValidationActivated=true).
 An Example is in [src/EntityViews/EmailAddressFormView.php](src/EntityViews/EmailAddressFormView.php).
-Then in your Entity, override the method.
+Then in your Entity, override the method setDefaultFormViews.
 You define a FormView, and if you want a special View if it is shown in a DirectEditAssociationEntityField, you set the $this->defaultSubFormView.
  ```php
     <?php